P.E. and Sport Premium

 At Aylesham Primary School we currently allocate funding in the following ways:

-- To employ a specialist and qualified coach to work alongside teachers in lessons to increase their subject knowledge and confidence in PE.
+- To employ a specialist and qualified coach to work alongside teachers in lessons to increase their subject knowledge and confidence in PE and upskilling them.

 - Provide cover staff to release teachers for professional development in PE and sport.

 - To introduce new initiatives such as the development of Sport Captains and play leaders in Key Stage 2 – leading to setting up a Sports Council.

 - To ensure there is a wide range of after school sports provision on offer to all members of the school.

 - To provide places for pupils in a variety of extra-curricular sports clubs made available to the whole school.
 These will include, Ballet, Tap and Jazz; Football; Multi-skills; Netball; Cricket; Cross Country; Street Dance; Handball; Hockey; Ultimate Frisbee; Tchoukball; Dodge Ball; Archery; Boot Camp; Martial Arts; Badminton; Squash.

 - To focus on early intervention in promoting balance and co-ordination through use of interventions such as Fizzy and Clever Hands and the use of outdoor gym equipment – leading to potential improved motor skill development.

 - To ensure planned opportunities within PE, physical activity and school sport that enhances pupils’ social and moral development through our Core Values.